kevgo/tricorder/README.md

 ## Q & A

-> Does Multi-Tool lock me into their tooling choices?
+> Does Tricorder lock me into their tooling choices?

 No, you can customize the default selection of tools.

-> I am using a linter that isn't supported by Multi-Tool.
+> I am using a linter that isn't supported by Tricorder.

 Send a pull request!